jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 This isn't a requirement but I include another page that explains how to use the dictionary.
 Again, this is just a html document with some content in it.

-### 6. Make a `.opf` file.
+### 6. Make an `.opf` file.

 This is one of the poorly documented but extremely important parts of making a Kindle dictionary.
+This is a XML file that ties together all the previous files into an actual dictionary.

 Make an opf file and name it whatever you want; in this example we'll go with `dict.opf`.
-This is a XML file that explains how to combine the various files together to actually make a dictionary.

 Below is the one I've used for the Diaspora dictionary.
-I've left in references, some commented out, to what you'd need to add a cover image.
+If you've created an image for a cover then lines 7 and 15 are the important and line 15 should be uncommented.

 ```xml
 <?xml version="1.0"?>